SSWConsulting/SSW.Rules.Content/rules/anemic-vs-rich-domain-models/rule.md

     public decimal TotalAmount { get; set; }
 }
 :::
-::: bad
-Figure: Bad Example - Anemic model where the Order class is just a data container with no behavior.
+Figure: Example - Anemic model where the Order class is just a data container with no behavior.
 :::

 ## Rich Domain Model